vzool/docs/api/reference.md

 ## SCIM

 Directus partially supports Version 2 of System for Cross-domain Identity Management (SCIM).
-It is an open standard that allows for the exchange of user information between systems, therefore allowing users to be created, managed, and disabled outside of Directus.
+It is an open standard that allows for the exchange of user information between systems, therefore allowing users to be externally managed using the endpoints described below.

 ### Overview